jsoendermann/MongoStyleGuide/README.md

 <a name='general--no-surprises'></a>
 - [1.1](#general--no-surprises) **Avoid surprises**: The goal you should be striving for when creating a new schema is to [be as least surprising as you can](https://en.m.wikipedia.org/wiki/Principle_of_least_astonishment).
 The rules in this style guide are written with this goal in mind.
 If there is a trade off between ease of creating data and ease of consuming it, choose the latter.

     > Why?
 Under normal circumstances, code that reads your data will be much more common than code that writes it.
-In addition, code that consumes your schema is more likely to be written by other people.
+Also, code that consumes your schema is more likely to be written by other people.

-Ideally, two people modelling the same data should produce the same schema modulo names.

 <a name='general--priorities'></a>